Dining

 ~5 min walk

-One of the Southeast's premier convention and event spaces, currently undergoing a major expansion.
-Regularly hosts large conferences, trade shows, consumer expos, and public events throughout the year.
+One of the Southeast's premier convention spaces.
+Regularly hosts large conferences, trade shows, and public events throughout the year.

 Dix Park